Tips for Robust Cybersecurity in 2026: Secure Your Business

 Generative AI and Deepfakes

-Generative Artificial Intelligence has become sophisticated enough to create convincing deepfakes, posing significant challenges for cybersecurity.
+Generative Artificial Intelligence has become sophisticated enough to create convincing deepfakes, posing significant cybersecurity challenges.

 These synthetic media could be used in phishing scams and disinformation campaigns.
 Your awareness and use of technology capable of detecting deepfakes will be essential in mitigating associated risks.